 A Sioux Falls pet ordinance requires you to control your dog’s barking at all times, both day and night.
 The police have the power to impound your dog if it is barking incessantly and you can’t be reached.

 CLEANING UP AFTER YOUR PET

 Sioux Falls pet ordinances require you to clean up after your pet.
 Anytime your dog, cat, or other pet defecates on property not your own, you must pick up after it.

 Sioux Falls pet ordinances limit the number of pets per pet owner to four.
 This rule doesn’t apply to kennels and pet stores, of course.
 Another exception is pets under six months.
 If, for example, your dog has a litter of eight puppies, this is allowed as long as the puppies have found new homes by the time they are six months old.

 You must register your dog or cat with the city of Sioux Falls.
 As part of the process, you pay a fee and also prove your pet is up-to-date on its rabies vaccines.
 All dogs and cats 6 months and older must be registered within 30 days of acquisition.
 The license tag must always be attached to your pet.
 You must inform animal control officials if you sell your pet, or if it gets lost or dies.
 The license does expire and needs to be renewed periodically.

 REAL PROPERTY MANAGEMENT’S PET RESTRICTIONS

 Each property may have a unique restriction depending upon type, number, and size of the pet.
-However, as a rule we do restrict certain breads of dogs including Dobermans, Rottweilers, Chows, and Pitbulls because many property liabilty insurance policies will not cover injury caused by these breads.
-We also ask that pet owners maintain their own liability insurance in regards to their pets.
+However, as a rule we do restrict certain breeds of dogs including Dobermans, Rottweilers, Chows, and Pit Bulls because many property liability insurance policies will not cover injury caused by these breeds.
+We also ask that pet owners maintain their own liability insurance to cover any damages caused by their pets.